 Side effects?
 A possible slight worsening of symptoms if changes are made too quickly.
 Any major changes to the diet are should be supervised by a qualified nutritional therapist experienced in this area.

 Contraindications with medication?
 None reported

-Consider testing your child for food allergies and avoid those foods to which they test allergic.
-Alternatively, consider pursuing a wheat and dairy free diet which has proven helpful for some, but not all, autistic children.
-However we recommend you do so under medical supervision, or supervision of a dietitian or nutrition to ensure that suitable replacement foods are included that ensure your child achieves optimal nutrition.
+Consider testing your individual for food allergies and avoid those foods to which they test allergic.
+Alternatively, consider pursuing a wheat and dairy free diet which has proven helpful for some, but not all, autistic individuals.
+However we recommend you do so under medical supervision, or supervision of a dietitian or nutrition to ensure that suitable replacement foods are included that ensure your individual achieves optimal nutrition.